Two Weeks in Singapore: 50+ Fun Things to Do in the Lion City

 - Both statues of Sir Thomas Stamford Raffles (the founder of the Zoological Society of London also claimed the island for the British Empire)

 - Fullerton Hotel (the former general post office)

 We’re finally leaving the city centre!
-In the Bugis area (which is a lot tamer than it used to be – have you read Paul Theroux’s Saint Jack?), you catch up on your travel research at the National Library or view a public exhibition at one of the area’s galleries and art schools.
+In the Bugis area (which is a lot tamer than it used to be – did you watch Saint Jack?), you catch up on your travel research at the National Library or view a public exhibition at one of the area’s galleries and art schools.
 If not, head straight to Little India.

 Take your time to explore the district, from Tekka Market to Dunlop Street, from Race Course Road to the 24-hour Mustafa Centre.
 Unlike the other parts of Singapore you’ve visited thus far, the manicuring has been minimal.
 Mom-and-pop shops still lay their wares out haphazardly along the covered walkways.
 Need recommendations for lunch?
 Usman Restaurant is famous for naan.

 From Little India, Kampung Glam is a short walk away.
 Missing the Sultan Mosque and its golden dome is impossible.
 The Turkish restaurants on the pedestrianised street aren’t worth your time; people visit the area for the murals and the boutiques along Haji Lane.
 Have a murtabak (a crepe stuffed with meat, eggs and onions and served with curry dip) at either Zam Zam or Victory Restaurant.
 After that, walk on to Golden Mile Tower, where The Projector screens old movies, foreign films and local productions.

 Day 5 – The Zoos